Table of Contents

 How do I KNOW which nutrients I need?

-Without actually knowing what your specific nutrient needs are, how is it possible to choose any healthy food?
+Without actually knowing which specific nutrients you need, how is it possible to choose any healthy food?
 We can help!

 Our hair analysis is a simple tool that can help you eliminate the guesswork for your healthiest foods.
 Our hair analysis provides two important components that help determine your most healthy foods that include:

 - Know your mineral levels: your body cannot “make” (synthesize) minerals – they must be consumed in your diet.
-This is one reason we refer to minerals as foundational.
+This is one reason they are essential in the diet.

 - Know your toxic element levels: toxic elements interfere with essential nutrients – they can even replace nutritional minerals in the cells and metabolic pathways!